alanszlosek/node-rss-proxy/readme.markdown

 Installation and Usage:

+* npm install
-* npm install mysql feedparser request entities
+* Installs mysql feedparser request entities node-statsd-client
 * Create a mysql database
 * Use setup.mysql to create tables
 * Copy config-example.js to config.js and update with your database credentials and desired secret folder prefix